rwieruch/open-crowd-fund/README.md

 * modify funding configuration in *src/configuration.js*
 * modify funding content in *src/Content.js*

-* use an own favion in *static/favicon* (e.g. use https://realfavicongenerator.net/)
+* optional: use an own favion in *static/favicon* (e.g. use https://realfavicongenerator.net/)
-* add, remove or modify meta tags in *src/layouts/index.js*
+* optional: add, remove or modify meta tags in *src/layouts/index.js*
-* add, remove or modify global style in *src/layouts/index.js*
+* optional: add, remove or modify global style in *src/layouts/index.js*
-* add, remove or modify assets, such as images, in *static/*
+* optional: add, remove or modify assets, such as images, in *static/*
-* add, remove or modify gatsby [plugins](https://www.gatsbyjs.org/docs/plugins/) in *gatsby-config.js*
+* optional: add, remove or modify gatsby [plugins](https://www.gatsbyjs.org/docs/plugins/) in *gatsby-config.js*

 ## Deploy to Production